 It can be tempting to leave your dog in your vehicle while stopping at the sights (assuming the weather is cool), but this is still breaking the rules, with most national park stops displaying domestic pets prohibited signs at the entrance to car parks.

 The other alternative is to take it in turns visiting sites (if there is more than one of you), while someone else looks after the pup outside of the national park boundaries.

 If you are determined to go ahead with visiting the Cape Tribulation and Daintree region with your dog, you could also consider extending your experience, with more time to take turns visiting the sites, by staying for the night within the rainforest.

-While the two caravan parks and national park campground close to Cape Tribulation of course doesn’t allow dogs, plus the nearby Cape Tribulation Safari Lodge Camping, there are other caravan parks in the area that do permit dogs.
+While the national park campground close to Cape Tribulation of course doesn’t allow dogs, plus the nearby Cape Tribulation Safari Lodge Camping, there are other caravan parks in the area that do permit dogs.

-The Daintree Rainforest Village, which has powered and unpowered sites, as well as a general store, permits pets for a small additional fee.
+The Daintree Rainforest Village, which has powered and unpowered sites, as well as a general store, permits pets for a small fee of $2.50.
 In return you receive a booklet about the best dog walk areas in the rainforest.

-Additionally, about a kilometre south Lync-Haven Rainforest Retreat also permits pets on their caravan and camping sites, but not in their rooms.
+Additionally, about a kilometre south Daintree Siesta (previously Lync Haven) also permits pets on their caravan and camping sites, plus in selected pet-friendly rooms.
 Note that both parks have a strict on-leash policy due to the surrounding wildlife.
 Daintree Siesta also doesn’t allow pets on its rainforest walks, only along the campground road.

 Visiting Cape Tribulation While Driving the Bloomfield Track